paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 The author declares that the information in this assessment is accurate to the best of their knowledge and that all factual claims are supported by documented evidence with source citations.

+## Conflicts of Interest

+The author has no financial, professional, or personal conflicts of interest related to this work.
+No funding was received from pharmaceutical companies, government agencies, advocacy groups, or other interested parties.
+This research was conducted independently in the public interest.

 -----

 ## Legal Disclaimer